Arecibo lighthouse

 Cataño, Puerto Rico

-Cataño, Puerto Rico The Town That Refused To Die Cataño (kah-TAH-no) is known as the “antechamber of the capital”, “the town that refused to die”, “the forgotten town”, “the crab catchers’ town”, and “the ferry-riders’ town”.
-It’s the smallest town in Puerto Rico.
+Cataño, Puerto Rico The Town that Refused to Die Cataño (kah-TAH-no) is known as the “antechamber of the capital”, “the town that refused to die”, “the forgotten town”, “the crab catchers’ town”, and “the ferry-riders’ town”.
+It's the smallest town in Puerto Rico.
 The patron saint’s festival is held in honor of Our Lady of Mount Carmel.
 Cataño is located on the north coast of Puerto Rico, on the shores of the San Juan harbor and is bordered on the north and east by the Atlantic Ocean; by Toa Baja on the north and west; and by Guaynabo and Bayamón on the south.
 The terrain is low-lying and flat...

 corozal palma